 Choice-mobility option allowing a resident to move with a tenant-based voucher after tenancy in the Covered Project (see 24 CFR § 983.260 for conversions to PBV and Section 1.7(C)(5) of this Notice for conversions to PBRA).

-For additional information, refer to Notice H2014-09; PIH 2014-17 for additional information on relocation requirements under RAD.
+For additional information, refer to Notice H 2016-17; PIH 2016-17 for additional information on relocation requirements under RAD.

 Resident Participation and Funding